return to Natural Dog Health Remedies

 In North America, infection of Giardia in dogs has been reported at about 8%, with much higher levels in puppies (36% to 50%).
 Animals in shelters and kennels run a much higher risk of Giardiasis - up to 100%.

-Giardia in Dogs - Symptoms of Infection
+Symptoms of Giardia Infection

 Dogs with Giardia infestations sometimes show no symptoms at all.
 If they do, symptoms usually show up after 7-10 days of ingestion.
-The symptoms are commonly associated with digestive disorders, such as:

 Diagnosis of Giardia in Dogs